butchwarns/Eurorack_PSU/README.md

 Build as many of these boards as you want for personal use, but please make it obvious if your build has modified the project files in any way to avoid confusion!

-My name and any logo of mine that might me present on the board design are copyrighted and are not free to use.
+My name and any logo of mine that might be present on the board design are copyrighted and are not free to use.

 You are free to share the images in the `pictures/` folder of this repository with correct attribution or a link to the project.